 The consultant team hosted pop-up input stations at local events in each jurisdiction (see list below).
-These input stations provided an opportunity for community members to learn about the Plan, speak directly with Plan Development Team staff, and draw on maps to show where they like and don't like to walk and bike.
-The input stations also included a destination prioritization activity where community members could vote on the types of destinations they want to see prioritized in the Plan.
-Similar to the WikiMap comments, the feedback from the pop-up input stations was integrated into the priority network analysis.
+These input stations provided an opportunity for community members to learn about the Plan, speak directly with Plan Development Team staff, and draw on maps to show where they like and do not like to walk and bicycle.
+The input stations included a destination prioritization activity where community members could vote on the types of destinations they want to see prioritized in the Plan.
+Similar to the WikiMap comments, the PDT integrated the feedback from the popup stations into the priority network analysis.

-• Benicia: Farmers Market
+- Benicia: Farmers Market

-· Dixon: Tree Lighting
+- Dixon: Tree Lighting

-• Fairfield: Candypalooza
+- Fairfield: Candypalooza

-• Rio Vista: Bass Derby Festival
+- Rio Vista: Bass Derby Festival

-• Suisun City: Wine and Chocolate Festival
+- Suisun City: Wine and Chocolate Festival

-Vacaville: Tree Lighting
+- Vacaville: Tree Lighting

-• Vallejo: Farmers Market
+- Vallejo: Farmers Market